 A slang word for calling, implying it's not an aggressive move.

-A structure of the game in which bets and raises are capped at a fixed amount.
+A structure of the game in which placing sweeps coins and raises are capped at a fixed amount.

 All the discarded cards in a hand.
 If a player folds, he tosses his hand "into the muck."

-A structure of the game in which players can bet their entire stack.
-There's a minimum to what you can bet, but not a maximum.
+A structure of the game in which players can place (sweeps coins) their entire stack.
+There's a minimum to what you can place, but not a maximum.

 The best possible hand one can have at a given moment.
 For example, if you have pocket 7's, and the flop is 7-6-2, you have the "nuts" at this point, as trip 7's would be the best possible hand.
 If the turn card is a 5, you would no longer have the nuts, as that honor now goes to anyone holding 8-9, making a straight.
 If the river is the last 7, you'd again have the nuts, as your hand is once again the best possible hand.